 You might think this is a natural cost of being in the grocery business — and that your in-store execution problems are just part of the reality of brick-and-mortar.
 But today’s cutting-edge machine learning tools can crunch your POS-data to better understand local demand and capitalize on that understanding.

-At CB4, we help retail teams understand when sales for a particular item at a specific location are failing to meet anticipated high demand.
-We take our insights one step farther, by sending alerts to store managers to correct whatever is hindering sales.
+At CB4, we notify retail team when sales for a particular item at a specific location are failing to meet anticipated high demand.
+We take our insights one step farther, sending alerts to store managers to correct whatever is hindering sales and then provide feedback to corporate.

 These are all issues that CB4 has uncovered and corrected for our grocery store partners.
 They are also the issues that, in aggregate across your chain, chip away at your gross profits.
 By helping store teams recognize and correct these issues, CB4 helps grocers deliver the right products at the right time and keeps your customers coming back for more.
 If you’re ready to get started, learn more about our secret sauce.